 Query: Hi doctor, I do not have any health issues.
 But, my cholesterol level is high at 220.
 Do I need to take any medicine?
 Please let me know.
 I have attached my laboratory reports for your reference.
 Read Full »

-Do you have a question on Statin or Pill Splitting?Ask a Doctor Online
+Do you have a question on Statin or Drug Overdose?Ask a Doctor Online